Tow Vehicle Requirements

 What Tow Vehicle Can I Use?

 One Vehicle for work and play!
 Any Tow Vehicle with Tow Capacity of 3500lbs, V6 or Turbo 4 Cylinder can tow a Böckmann!
 Choose your preferred Vehicle Manufacturer and look for larger sedans, SUVs, Cross-Overs or smaller trucks as possible smaller tow vehicle options.
-Lower tow capacities are possible, however we recommend a V6/Turbo 4 Cylinder for the power you need for inclement weather and traversing trails and hay fields to get to your event.
+Lower tow capacities are possible, however we recommend a V6/Turbo 4 Cylinder for the power you need for inclement weather, traversing trails and hay fields to get to your event.
 See below for details on the Böckmann difference.

 Every Car Manufacturer offers a Model that can Tow.
 Some examples are below.
 If you are car shopping, check the specs of your favourite brand at www.edmunds.com: